 Who we are

-We are a friendly group of HIV positive gay men, living in and around London, UK.
+We are a friendly and social group of HIV positive gay men, living in and around London, UK.

 Our members are representative of our cities cultural diversity, from a wide range of backgrounds, age groups and ethnicities.